bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

 - They will include one or several binaries

-- The `signer` property will indicate how to sign the binaries
+- The `signer` property will indicate how to sign the binaries.
+  It can point to:

+  - A PEM file containing the private key
+  - A signature provider (e.g. a PKCS\#11 URI, for instance pointing to an HSM)

 === Detailed example: i.MX93 - AHAB container template
 <detailed-example-i.mx93---ahab-container-template>